Kangyu-Ji/LeafVAE/README.md

 **Variational autoencoder enables unsupervised leaf diagnosis via hyperspectral imaging**

-LeafVAE is a variational autoencoder framework that learns spectral signatures directly from hyperspectral leaf images without manual annotation.
-Our model encodes leaf spectra into a compact, two-dimensional latent space where pixels cluster by spectral similarity, creating quantitative leaf descriptors from signature composition that facilitate downstream phenotyping tasks. <br />
+LeafVAE is a variational autoencoder framework that learns spectral characteristics (subtle color differences) directly from hyperspectral leaf images without manual annotation.
-We found that the learned representations generalize robustly across genotypes, years, and imaging equipment on four different corn leaf datasets.
-We further demonstrate that LeafVAE outperforms traditional vegetation indices across multiple applications, including detecting nitrogen deficiency in corn, classifying herbicide stress in soybean, and identifying beech leaf disease using an affordable six-band multispectral camera.

 ## Approach

+- The model learns spectral signatures of various types of leaves by encoding each leaf spectrum, obtained from a spatial pixel in a hyperspectral image, into a compact 2D latent embedding, from which the decoder reconstructs the original spectrum.
+- Thus, all pixels in the dataset can be encoded and projected into a common latent space, where they cluster according to spectral similarity.
+Each leaf can then be represented as a distribution of cluster compositions, the proportions of different spectral signatures (i.e., colors) within the leaf, which provide a simple and interpretable descriptor of leaf condition.

 ![alt text](https://github.com/Kangyu-Ji/LeafVAE/blob/main/Figure/Fig1.png?raw=true)